 4th Grade Capitalization Worksheets

-A. Instructions: Write the following sentences using the correct capitalization.
+A. Instructions: Rewrite the following sentences using the correct capitalization.

 - we loved night at the museum.